-Hosting & Participating in Webinars Using Blackboard Collaborate Ultra
+Hosting and Participating in Webinars Using Blackboard Collaborate Ultra

 Blackboard Collaborate Ultra is a virtual classroom program that staff can use to host teaching and learning webinars with students and communicate via voice, video, lecture slides and text chat.
 Collaborate Ultra can be added to any module in Blackboard and supports up to 250 participants by default and up to 500 using a large session mode.
 A video overview for staff of Collaborate Ultra is available below.
 Guides for students are available on the Blackboard website.
 You can check the Collaborate Ultra status on their Status Page.

 Accessibility Features: Information on Collaborate Ultra accessibility features is available on the Blackboard website.

 Adding Collaborate Ultra to your Blackboard module: Instructors can click on the plus button at the top left of the menu, select Tool Link, enter Collaborate Ultra for the name, select Type: Blackboard Collaborate Ultra and make available to users.
 Ensure you select the Ultra version of Collaborate and Click Submit.